 You’re not a victim for sharing your story.
 You are a survivor setting the world on fire with your truth.
 And you never know who needs your light, your warmth, and raging courage.

 ~ Alex Elle

 #5.
 Deterioration of physical health

 It’s a matter of time before the effect of sexual assault starts to tell on the physical health as well.
 While this doesn’t directly address mental health, there’s a strong link between the two.
-Once a victim notices a health issue, anxiety sets in and they’re caught up in this seemingly unending toxic cycle.
+Once victims notice a health issue, anxiety sets in, and they’re caught up in this seemingly unending toxic cycle.

 #6.
 Sexuality confusion

 Sexual abuse befuddles a victim leaving them confused about their sexuality.
-Some victims start to breed resentment for the opposite sex and this colors their perception, as a result, they start tilting towards same-sex relationships.
+Some victims start to breed resentment for the opposite sex, which colors their perception; thus, they start tilting towards same-sex relationships.
 Also, for victims who were constantly abused by the same sex, this may lead to seeking out sexual encounters with the same sex subconsciously trying to suppress the guilt they felt initially.
 This might be a conscious effort to be strong and pretend the initial experience no longer gets to you so as not to hand over victory to the perpetrator(s).
 This is usually a personal lifelong battle that sticks long after the perpetrator has moved on.

 The above saying is one of the few reasons why victims would rather suffer in silence until their mental health deteriorates badly.
 Let’s change the narrative!

 For the latest in fashion, lifestyle and culture, follow us on Instagram @StyleRave_